Assessment

 Two professional franchises on the sideline.
 Four leagues in the treatment room.
 The standard does not change between them.

 For more than twenty years, Dr. Joe Krzemien has worked where the margin for error is smallest.
-He is the current team chiropractor for the Atlanta Dream of the WNBA.
+He is in his tenth season as team chiropractor for the Atlanta Dream.
 For thirteen NFL seasons he served the Atlanta Falcons.
 His care has reached athletes across the NFL, NBA, WNBA, and Major League Baseball, alongside Olympians.

 What a professional roster demands is not a quick fix.
 It is a system.
 The athlete has to be ready, week after week, season after season.
 That discipline became the foundation of his practice, and the reason the pros keep coming back.